ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/smithtown.md

   - No children.

 Notes:
   - According to [WikiTree](https://www.wikitree.com/wiki/Hallock-2194) Mary (Hallock) Mills was born in Mills Pond and "is interred at the Old Cemetery, Smithtown, Suffolk, NY."
 This source also confirms that her father is Thomas, but gives his birth year as 1775.
+Read more about Thomas Hallock's identity in the [Hallock section]({{% ref "hallock" %}}) of this research.
   - That there are conflicting accounts for the month of Jonas and Mary Hallock's marriage is suggestive, as December would mean that Edward was conceived before his parents were married, February would not.
   - Edward's middle name Hallock was his Mother's maiden name.
 Although most typically spelled "Hallock" there are occasionally alternate spellings of this name in the Mills and Hallock genealogies, such as "Halliock" and "Hallioch".
-For example, in the Smithtown Presbyterian Church records, where Thomas Hallock and Sarah (Hallock) Mills, Mary Hallock's father and sister, are listed as members, their names are spelled as both "Hallock" and "Halliock".)
-According to Hallockville Farm Museum board member and historian Richard Wines "Spelling was flexible back in the day.
-There were lots of variants on the Hallock name, and sometimes different descendants used different spellings."
-(Personal correspondence, 21 Jul 2021.)
-The spelling "Halliock" can be found throughout the records of the First Presbyterian Church of Smithtown.
-  - According to James' obituary (below), Mary Hallock died the day after the family returned to her hometown of Smithtown in Suffolk County, just 17 days after James was born "at Cherry street, New York City", and after the family then "came up to Smithtown on a large sailing vessel".
+For more information on the various spellings of Hallock see [this section]({{% ref "hallock#alternate-spellings-of-hallock" %}}).
   - Mary Platt's parents were also members of Smithtown Presbyterian Church.
   - Emily's and Hannah's birth dates was well as the birth places for Hannah, Emily, Jonas and Horace are based on census entries.
   - It appears Edward named his second son after his father, and Emily may get her middle name from Edward's sister who passed over a decade before Emily was born.
   - More than one source corroborates that Emily Tabitha Mills married John Smith Huntting on 14 Dec 1843.
+  - Further below, I will demonstrate that Edward's brother, listed in each genealogy as "Thomas James Mills" was in fact James Thomas Mills, born 13 Feb 1827.
+According to James' obituary, his mother Mary (Hallock) died the day after the family returned to Smithtown "on a large sailing vessel" just 17 days after James was born "at Cherry street, New York City".
+(23 Apr 1915, The Long-Islander, Huntington NY, p5, nyhistoricnewspapers.org.)

 Several of the marriages above and below are referenced in the volume *Early marriage records of the Mills family in the United States : official and authoritative records of Mills marriages in the original states and colonies from 1628 to 1865* published in 1916 by William Montgomery Clemens, accessed via ancestry.com: